 Modern kite artisans go beyond the traditional, producing kites that conform only to the creator's imagination.
 Material such as plastic and nylon allow for bright colors and enhanced durability.
 LED lights and specialized noise makers also enhance the kite flying and viewing experience.
 Sometimes movement is incorporated into a kite by means of a hinged arrangement of sections of the frame, suggesting wing or tail movement, etc.

 Silk, paper, nylon and other modern materials are used for the kite's "sail".
 Silk is very beautiful but also more expensive and more fragile.
 Paper is both cheaper and more practical to work with, and it lends itself admirably to decoration.
 The paper type used for kites is very thin but fibrous, which both reduces weight and ensures strength.
 It is often treated with a with a thin layer of oil to preserve it.
 Once the kite's sail material is glued to the bamboo frame, the kite is then decorated.
 In addition, tassels and sometimes hollow reeds are attached to the kite in order to give it movement or produce sound.

 The Weifang Kite Tradition

-According to Marco Polo's travel diary, there existed a tradition in Weihai at the time for testing the wind with a kite in order to determine if an imminent voyage would be a good one or not.
-This was done by binding a sailor to a large kite from the stern of a ship that was freely anchored, such that the ship "rode with the wind", then casting kite and sailor off the ship's stern and into the breeze.
-If the kite and its passenger flew high and straight, it was a sign that the voyage would be a good one, otherwise not.
+According to Marco Polo's travel diary, there existed a tradition in Weihai at the time for testing the wind with a kite in order to determine if an imminent voyage would be good or not.
+This was done by binding a sailor to a large kite to a ship as it "rode with the wind", then casting kite and sailor off the ship into the breeze.
+If the kite and its passenger flew high and straight, it was a sign that the voyage would be a good one.

 When he returned to Italy, Marco Polo brought with him a Chinese kite, and soon, thanks to the Silk Road, the Chinese kite became known throughout Europe, and from Europe, it would of course travel to the New World, the Americas.